Crowy92/Version_control2/README.md

-git clone <address of repo> - makes a copy of the repo from github to your local environment git init - used to initialise a repo so we can start tracking it git log - gives us a history of our commits so far
+git clone <address of repo> - makes a copy of the repo from github to your local environment git init - used to initialise a repo so we can start tracking it git log - gives us a history of our commits so far git remote add origin <address of repo> - creates the link between our pc and github git branch -M main git push -u origin main - for our first push